jingyuanhong/bspc-ppg-for-bp-change/README.md

 # Blood Pressure Change Estimation from PPG Signals

 This repository provides an end-to-end framework for preparing datasets and training machine learning models to estimate blood pressure (BP) changes from photoplethysmogram (PPG) signals.
-The data is derived from [VitalDB](https://vitaldb.net/), a public vital sign database.
+The data is derived from [VitalDB](https://vitaldb.net/) and [PulsDB](https://doi.org/10.3389/fdgth.2022.1090854), public vital sign databases.

+The current release includes a small test dataset containing 10 subjects for demonstration purposes.
+Full datasets and complete codebase will be released progressively.

 ##  Project Structure
 ```
 .
-├── data/                  # Raw and intermediate HDF5 files
+├── data/                  # Raw and intermediate HDF5 files (10 subjects)
 ├── code/
 │   ├── matlab/            # MATLAB scripts for data preprocessing
 │   └── python/            # Python model training and evaluation